Device Compliance - Windows

 Personal Devices

-On personal devices, the adequate threat protection is provided by Microsoft Defender Antivirus on you personal computer and Cortex on your work computers running Windows 10.
-Your device will be actively protected from the moment you start Windows 10/11, as long as Windows Security features listed below are enabled and functioning properly.
-Windows Security continually scans for malware (malicious software), viruses, and security threats.
-In addition to this real-time protection, updates are downloaded automatically to help keep your device safe and protect it from threats.
+On personal devices, Microsoft Defender Antivirus provides adequate threat protection on your personal computer.
+Your device will be actively protected from the moment you start Windows 10/11, as long as the Windows Security features listed below are enabled and functioning properly.
+Windows Security continually scans for malware, viruses, and security threats.
+In addition to this real-time protection, updates are downloaded automatically to help keep your device safe and protected.Starting with Windows 10 version 2004, Windows Defender Antivirus (which is one of the components of Windows Security) has been renamed to Microsoft Defender Antivirus.

 Real-Time Protection

-2. Click on Update & Security
+2. Click Update & Security

-3. Click on Windows Security
+3. Click Windows Security

-4. Click on Virus and threat protection
+4. Click Virus & threat protection

 Microsoft Defender Anti-malware and Anti-spyware